Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 ### Historical Data:
 * All folders that start with "hist" have CSVs of every peice of data avaiable from Knox County's over time (named by their date).
 This data is updated automatically at 4pm.

+### To Do:
+- [] I just found out that the actual number of students and staff at West High School is listed on the bottom of the main page on West's website.
+As such, I will update the program, as well as recalculate the historical predictions to reflect these new numbers.
+These new numbers are larger than the previous numbers, and, as such, will increase the expected risk.

 ### Dependencies:
 * requests